Drill Night – Mask Confidence

 The Eggertsville Hose Company, a 100% volunteer fire department, proudly serves the Eggertsville community in Amherst, just outside Buffalo, NY.
 We hold an ISO class three certification and safeguard a 2.2 square mile area of residential and commercial structures.

 Founded in 1906 and incorporated in 1908, we continue to respond to emergencies with dedication and bravery.
-Led by Chief Brandon Peters, our leadership and committed volunteers embody the spirit of service, ensuring safety and excellence since our earliest days.
+Led by Chief John Whitehead, Jr., our leadership and committed volunteers embody the spirit of service, ensuring safety and excellence since our earliest days.

 Recovering from a fire is an extensive process that can be both time-consuming and emotionally challenging.
 The steps involved in the recovery may be unfamiliar to many, requiring a careful and informed approach to navigate successfully.